CodeEditorLand/Worker/README.md

     the styles as expected.

-This two-step process, coordinated via `postMessage` and distinguished by the `Skip=Worker` parameter, allows the initial JavaScript import to resolve quickly while triggering the standard browser mechanism for loading the actual CSS styles without causing an infinite loop in the Service Worker.
+This two-step process, coordinated via `postMessage` and distinguished by the `Skip=Intercept` parameter, allows the initial JavaScript import to resolve quickly while triggering the standard browser mechanism for loading the actual CSS styles without causing an infinite loop in the Service Worker.